-Ensure plants have proper airflow and ventilation – Even if you have absolutely no airflow or ventilation in your grow room, having even two fans will drastically reduce your chances of encountering WPM while also benefitting your plants overall health.
+Ensure plants have proper airflow and ventilation – Even if you have absolutely no airflow or ventilation in your grow room, having just two fans will drastically reduce your chances of encountering WPM while also benefitting your plant’s overall health.
 One fan should be oscillating if possible and should gently blow air over your plants.
-All the plants need is enough air to gently rustle their leaves.
-The second fan should be in your grow room pointing outward, pulling heat away from your plants (only needed if you have no ventilation).
+All the plants need is enough air to gently rustle their leaves which will make it hard for WPM to settle down.
+The second fan should be in your grow room pointing outward to exchange old air with fresh air.
 Having a fan pointing out of your grow room will force old air out of the room, and in turn, pull new air into the room.
 At this point, you’ll have new air coming in, being used and circulated, then kicked out.
 Keep in mind that two fans is a minimum.

 What’s the easiest way to fight against White Powdery Mildew?

 Get the right stuff to let White Powdery Mildew know that your grow room is off limits!

 Lost Coast Plant Therapy – Kills WPM as well as a bunch of other pests and it’s safe for flowers, pets and people!

 GrowSafe – Another safe-for-buds pesticide that kills WPM and other pests.
 OMRI listed as organic!